 If you feel more comfortable making a complaint in writing, and there is not enough room on the complaint form to fully explain your concerns, you may attach additional pages along with any documents you feel are relevant.
 There is no set format.
-You may tell your story in the way which you feel comfortable.
-Please remember it is important to include details such as when and where the incident occurred, the name of the employee involved if you know it and how we can contact you for additional information.
+You may tell your story in a way that you feel comfortable.
+Please remember it is important to include details such as when and where the incident occurred, the name of the employee involved if you know it, and how you can be contacted for additional information.

-Please mail all the material directly to Internal Affairs at the address listed above.
+Please mail all the material directly to the Internal Affairs Division at the address listed above.

 How a formal personnel complaint is handled

-When a formal personnel complaint is received, it is assigned to a supervisor from the station where the incident occurred for investigation.
-Often, the first thing the supervisor will ask to do is conduct a recorded interview with you.
+When a formal personnel complaint is received, it is reviewed to determine if the allegations are a violation of Department Policy or the law.
+If further information is required, or if the allegations are unclear, the complainant may receive a letter requesting they contact the Internal Affairs Division for further information.
+If the allegations are violations of Department Policy or the law, the complaint will be assigned to a supervisor.
+Often, the first thing the supervisor will ask to do is conduct a recorded interview with the complainant.
 The purpose of this is to ensure the investigator has a good understanding of what your complaint is about and who is involved.
-Once the complaint has been thoroughly investigated, the commander of the station will review it and forward it to Internal Affairs.
+Once the complaint has been thoroughly investigated, the commander of the station will review it and forward it to the Internal Affairs Division.

-Your complaint and the investigation will then be reviewed by Internal Affairs personnel and sent to the appropriate Bureau Deputy Chief.
-The Deputy Chief will examine all of the materials and render a decision on how the matter is to be handled.
-If an employee is to receive discipline the case may be referred to a disciplinary review board.
+Your complaint and the investigation will then be reviewed by the Internal Affairs Division personnel and sent to the appropriate Bureau Deputy Chief.
+The Deputy Chief will examine all of the materials and render a decision on how the matter will be handled.
+If an employee is to receive discipline, the case may be referred to a disciplinary review board.

-Investigation of a personnel complaint and the subsequent case review are very time-consuming and involved processes.
+Investigation of a personnel complaint and the subsequent case review is a very time-consuming and involved process.
 Please be patient.
 After the complaint has been thoroughly investigated, and the appropriate action has been taken, you will be notified in writing of the results.
 California law prohibits the department from disclosing details of personnel investigations or any disciplinary action taken.

 The letter you receive will list one or more of the following decisions relative to the allegations:

-- INCONCLUSIVE - The investigation established insufficient evidence to prove or disprove misconduct.
+- NOT-SUSTAINED – The investigation failed to disclose sufficient evidence to clearly prove or disprove the allegation in the complaint.

 - UNFOUNDED - The investigation clearly established that the allegation is not true.

-- EXONERATED - The investigation clearly established that the actions of the officer are not violations of law or department policy.
+- EXONERATED - The investigation clearly established that the actions of the peace officer or custodial officer that formed the basis for the complaint are not violations of the law or Department policy.

 - FRIVOLOUS - The investigation established that the complaint is totally and completely without merit or offered for the sole purpose of harassing the officer.